Best Low-Cost AI Robo-Advisor Alternatives in 2026

 The fastest way to choose is to name what you want, then pick the model built for it.
 There is no overall number one; the right answer depends on how much you want to delegate and how your balance is likely to grow.

-- You want the lowest headline cost with full delegation.
-SoFi and Schwab Intelligent Portfolios charge no advisory fee, though Schwab holds cash to do it.
+- You want the lowest headline cost with full delegation at any size.
+SoFi charges no advisory fee regardless of balance, and Schwab Intelligent Portfolios charges none either, though Schwab holds cash to do it.

 - You want to design your own portfolio and automate it for free.
 M1 Finance builds custom pies with automated rebalancing on a free base tier.

-- You want a large balance to stop paying a growing percentage.
-Flat-subscription or free models (M1, the no-fee robos, Walnut) beat a percentage fee as you save more.
+- You have a large balance and want to stop paying a growing percentage.
+Flat-subscription or free models (M1, SoFi, Walnut) beat a percentage fee by a widening margin as you save more, and a threshold robo like Fidelity Go loses its edge once you cross the line.

 - You want to keep your own broker and research what you hold.
-Walnut connects your brokerage through SnapTrade and lets you ask about your real holdings, framed against the S&P 500, on a free tier.
+Walnut connects your brokerage and lets you ask about your real holdings, framed against the S&P 500, on a free tier that never scales with your balance.

 - You want deep automated planning and tax features and will pay for them.
 Betterment and Wealthfront are the polished percentage-of-assets robos.